 Weizmann House

 The house was designed by a well-known Jewish architect, Erich Mendelsohn, who left Germany when the Nazis rose to power.
-Weizmann House was Mendelsohn's first work in the Land of Israel.
-Mendelsohn wrote: "This is a completely contemporary home… However, it has features of a residence in a sub-tropical climate.
+The Weizmann House was Mendelsohn's first work in the Land of Israel.
+Mendelsohn wrote, "This is a completely contemporary home… However, it has features of a residence in a sub-tropical climate.
 In my opinion, this style of house will become popular in the East after two thousand years, just as it was accepted that Judea was a Roman province."